ryanatkn/ear-sharpener/README.md

   like the feedback animations after guesses.
   This lead to some strange workarounds like tracking action counters in the game state that get used in React component keys to get the desired animations.
-- All non-container React components implement a shallow comparefor `shouldComponentUpdate`, made possible by Redux and immutable app state.
+- All non-container React components implement a shallow compare for `shouldComponentUpdate`, made possible by Redux and immutable app state.

 ## Possible future enhancements